devmanso/platformer2d/README.md

 # platformer2d
-short platformer game I made in a few hours you must have the godot engine to acces the code and stuff.
+this is a small 2d platformer I made in a few hours with the godot game engine and he gdscript programming language.

+## MIT Liscense
+Do whatever you want with it, just don't sue me.